rpanai/rpanai.github.io/_posts/2016-08-26-Earthquakes.md

 {% endhighlight %}

-We need requests to fetch the url and BeautifulSoup to tranform the ugly mess in
+We need requests to fetch the url and BeautifulSoup to tranform the ugly mess in <code>req.text</code> in somethin more
+<em>digestible</em> like a soup.

 <strong>Bold</strong>
 <em>Italics</em>